 For the power window to function properly, the window track alignment must be correct.
 Damage to the door from a collision or a loose bolt can throw off the alignment, causing issues like the window getting stuck or the door failing to fully close.

 Maintaining proper alignment of the track allows the window regulator to smoothly raise and lower the glass.
 But if the track position shifts due to door damage or loose mounting hardware, the regulator will struggle to move the window, leading to sticking or failure to seal the door completely.

 How to Fix: Thoroughly inspect impacted doors and surrounding areas for any visible damage interfering with smooth window movement.
 Check the window glass for smooth up and down operation without any catching at the edges.

 For minor alignment issues, adjust regulator and motor mounts to prevent binding and friction.
 Lubricate restricted areas.
 If warping prevents electrical or mechanical operation, door or frame replacement may be needed.
 A body shop can best assess and remedy this type of heavy damage for functioning windows.

 10) Dirty Window Tracks

-The glass window slides along metal rails inside the door.
-Over time, these rails may get dirty from mud and road debris, or the lubrication that keeps the window running smoothly may dry up.
+The power window glass slides along metal rails inside the door.
+These rails can become dirty over time from mud and road debris, or the lubricant keeping the window movement smooth may dry out.